 Student Safety and Environment

 A reoccurring concern I have heard from parents, students, staff, and community volunteers has been safety and environment.
 I have heard feedback such as “there are days my son doesn’t want to go to school because he has heard something is going to happen,” “My daughter has anxiety about going to school because she doesn’t know what might happen that day,” and “We are considering selling our home because we cannot send our son to our local school next year.”
-Community volunteers have spoken at school board meetings about the challenges they are observing in some of our buildings and some staff have indicated they are not receiving the support they need to run their classrooms effectively.
+Community volunteers have spoken at school board meetings and emailed about the challenges they are observing in some of our buildings and some staff have indicated they are not receiving the support they need to run their classrooms effectively.
 I don’t believe any student, staff member, or volunteer should ever feel their school is an unsafe place to be.
-If I am elected to the school board, this will be a key priority for me because our students’ success depends upon their everyday school and classroom experience.
+Our strategic work is centering on the classroom.
+We are working to understand this issue and I will support recommendations that maximize resourcing to ensure safety for our students and teachers.

 National and local dialogue has identified a growing student need for mental health and behavioral support.
 A growing number of students are coming to school with severe trauma in their lives and it is impacting their ability to learn as well as their interactions with other students and adults.
 Our district has begun to devote resources to this need and continues to form private-public partnerships to support students and staff.
-I believe we need to listen to and support teachers and administrators to ensure they have the necessary tools and support structures to ensure the classroom environment is a safe and constructive learning environment for all students.
-I believe we need to listen to parents and students to ensure our student policies are effective, clearly communicated, and appropriately enforced.
+I believe we need to continue to listen to and support teachers and administrators to ensure they have the necessary tools and support structures to ensure the classroom environment is a safe and constructive learning environment for all students.
+To this end, when we lost some external funding for co-located mental health services, I voted to allocate internal funding to ensure continuation of mental health services.

-In addition to classroom support, safe buildings, effective partnerships with local law enforcement, and strong security and emergency preparedness plans are foundational elements for school and classroom safety.
+In addition to classroom support, safe buildings, and effective partnerships, strong security and emergency preparedness plans are foundational elements for school and classroom safety.
 I believe we have these critical components in place and observe the district continuing to make improvements as areas of risk are identified and priorities are established.
-As investment choices are considered and both short and long term building capacity improvements are planned, I am hopeful that building updates for continued safety measures can be accelerated.
+As we prepare are long term integrated facilities planning, we utilizing a safety and security advisory committee (REMAC) that is helping to ensure long-term planning includes safe and security environments for our students.